Isoroku Yamamoto: Death

-Yamamoto's staff cremated his remains at Buin, Papua New Guinea, and his ashes were returned to Tokyo aboard the battleship Musashi, his last flagship.
+Yamamoto's death was a major blow to Japanese military morale.
+His staff cremated his remains at Buin, Papua New Guinea, and his ashes were returned to Tokyo aboard the battleship Musashi, his last flagship.
 He was given a full state funeral on June 5, 1943, where he received, posthumously, the title of Marshal Admiral and was awarded the Order of the Chrysanthemum (1st Class).
 He was also awarded Nazi Germany's Knight's Cross of the Iron Cross with Oak Leaves and Swords.
 Some of his ashes were buried in the public Tama Cemetery, Tokyo (多摩霊園) and the remainder at his ancestral burial grounds at the temple of Chuko-ji in Nagaoka City.
 He was succeeded as commander-in-chief of the Combined Fleet by Admiral Mineichi Koga.

-In the years following Admiral Yamamoto's death, debate has arisen regarding whether he was assassinated rather than legally killed.
-Colonel Hays Parks, one of the U.S. government's foremost legal experts, wrote in his "Memorandum of Law: Executive Order 12333 and Assassination" that Admiral Yamamoto was killed because of his status as an enemy combatant in compliance with the applicable laws of war.
-Parks wrote that "enemy combatants are legitimate targets at all times, regardless of their duties or activities at the time of their attack.
-Such attacks do not constitute assassination unless carried out in a 'treacherous' manner, as prohibited by article 23(b) of the Annex to the Hague Regulations (Hague Convention IV) of 1907."

 Personal life

 Yamamoto practiced calligraphy.
 He and his wife, Reiko, had four children: two sons and two daughters.
 Yamamoto was an avid gambler, enjoying Go, shogi, billiards, bridge, mahjong, poker, and other games that tested his wits and sharpened his mind.
 He frequently made jokes about moving to Monaco and starting his own casino.

 He enjoyed the company of geisha, and his wife Reiko revealed to the Japanese public in 1954 that Yamamoto was closer to his favorite geisha Kawai Chiyoko than to her, which stirred some controversy.
 His funeral procession passed by Kawai's quarters on the way to the cemetery.
 Yamamoto was close friends with Teikichi Hori, a Navy admiral and Yamamoto's classmate from the Imperial Japanese Naval Academy who was purged from the Navy for supporting the Washington Naval Treaty.
 Before and during the war Yamamoto frequently corresponded with Hori, these personal letters would become the subject of the NHK documentary The Truth of Yamamoto.

 The claim that Yamamoto was a Catholic is likely due to confusion with retired Admiral Shinjiro Stefano Yamamoto, who was a decade older than Isoroku, and died in 1942.